MarcoLopezSV/FocusSV_Laravel/README.md

 Note:
 If you use a different URL you will get an error as the route and view arent created for those.
+It is recommended to add rows on to your database manually before running the project as it can show an error that the data is not there, since the command to send data to the DB wasnt able to respond properly when testing but once you have some entries you will said data displayed as normal.

 ## Made by